James has written for various magazines, including Celtic Guide, Mythology Magazine, and Pagan Forest.

 After the costume-wearing, trick-or-treating, and Great Pumpkin-watching were over, I pulled out my honey, yeast, bottled water, and spices.
 I tend to use a lot of honey in most of my meads, as it makes for a high ABV and a very sweet flavor—the hallmarks of a "sack mead."
 I also used a sweet mead yeast to further ensure the brew's sweetness, although I have used dry mead yeast in the past with good results.

 Because I live in the country and have well water, I chose to use bottled water as my base.
 Sometimes well, water works well (ha!), and sometimes it does not.
 Rather than risk it, I usually just buy a few gallons of spring water from the grocery store.

 My holiday spices for this one included pumpkin pie spice and some pureed pumpkin.
 Yes, I know pumpkin puree isn’t a spice, but I thought it would be neat to add it in any way.
 It gave the brew some nice depth, if not a lot of flavor.
 All of the holiday flavors came from the pumpkin pie spice.
 A full ingredients list and brewing procedure are included below.

 I had to offer a little bit up to all the ghosties and boggles and shining ones that were out and about, so I poured a snifter full at midnight and left it outside.
 I also gave a toast to the mead gods using my last Reaper Ales’ Deathly Pale Ale (speaking of which, if anyone reading this is in California, feel free to send me a few bottles!).
 Finally, of course, I had to give a nod to Urien, the Celtic god of heavy metal and Halloween.
 Ok, Urien is the god of dark bards and Samhain, but that's pretty much the same thing, right?

-- 10 pounds honey (I get mine from a local apiary, but have occasionally used store-bought honey as well)
+- 10 pounds of honey (I get mine from a local apiary but have occasionally used store-bought honey as well)